In the Faëry Hills: Background

 From his time as a student at the Royal Academy of Music between 1900 and 1905 Bax was greatly attracted to Ireland and Celtic folklore.
-In the years after leaving the Academy he wrote a trilogy of symphonic poems under the collective title of Eire.
+In the years after leaving the academy he wrote a trilogy of symphonic poems under the collective title of Eire.
 In the Faëry Hills was the second of the three, following Into the Twilight (1908) and preceding Roscatha (1910).
 It was more popular than the other two, and was the only one of the three to be published in Bax's lifetime.
 The work was commissioned by Henry Wood at the suggestion of Sir Edward Elgar, whom Bax had first met in 1901.

 Bax wrote of the origin of the piece, "I got this mood under Mount Brandon with all WB[Yeats]'s magic about me – no credit to me of course because I was possessed by Kerry's self".
 He wrote in a programme note for the work that he had sought "to suggest the revelries of the 'Hidden People' in the inmost deeps and hollow hills of Ireland".

 The literary basis for the piece is Yeats's collection The Wanderings of Oisin.
-The fairy princess Niam falls in love with the Irish hero, Oisin and his poetry, and persuades him to join her in the immortal islands.
+The fairy princess Niamh falls in love with the Irish hero, Oisín and his poetry, and persuades him to join her in the immortal islands.
 He sings to the immortals what he conceives to be a song of joy, but his audience finds mere earthly joy intolerable: